Privacy Notice – Membership

 About this document

 This Privacy Notice will help you understand how we collect, use and protect your personal information.
-You should also show this notice to anyone who may be also included in your membership package for example if you hold a joint or family membership.
-If you have any queries about this Privacy Notice or how we process your personal information, please contact the Data Protection Officer by email: email@example.com or by post: Data Protection Officer, BASC, Marford Mill, Rossett, Wrexham, LL21 0HL.
+You should also show this notice to anyone who may be included in your membership package, for example if you hold a joint or family membership.
+If you have any queries about this Privacy Notice or how we process your personal information, please contact the Data Protection Officer by email: email@example.com or by post: Data Protection Officer, BASC, Marford Mill, Rossett, Wrexham, LL12 0HL.

 Who we are

 The organisation responsible for the processing of your personal information is The British Association for Shooting and Conservation (BASC) of Marford Mill, Rossett, Wrexham, LL12 0HL.
-This means that we are a ‘data controller’ under the Data Protection Act 1998 (and, once in force, to the General Data Protection Regulation (also known as the GDPR)).
+This means that we are a ‘data controller’ under the General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
 Our registration number with the Information Commissioner’s Office is Z5528828.

 What information we collect about you

 The personal data you have provided, we have collected from you: